Shopify/cli/packages/cli/README.md

   your terminal.
 While running, changes will push to the store in real time.

-  Uploads the current theme as the specified theme, or a [development theme](https://shopify.dev/docs/themes/tools/cli#development-themes), to a store so you can preview it.
+  Uploads the current theme as the specified theme, or a "development theme" (https://shopify.dev/docs/themes/tools/cli#development-themes), to a store so you can preview it.

   This command returns the following information: